 What is a prerequisite?

-A prerequisite is a requirement that must be met prior to taking a course, and, typically, includes successfully completing another course, or courses.
-For example: before enrolling in ACC 2301, you must have successfully completed MATH 1324 (first business math course, Finite Math).
-Another example is, before taking ENG 3352 (Business Communications), you must have completed ENG 1301, ENG 1302 and sophomore literature.
+A prerequisite is a requirement that must be met prior to taking a course and, typically, includes successfully completing another course or multiple courses.
+For example: Before enrolling in ACCT 2301, you must have successfully completed MATH 1324 (first business math course, Finite Math).

 What is a degree plan?